-Croatia: Hydrocarbon exploration revenues estimated up to 3 million euros24.
-March 2020. / SEE Energy News
+Croatia: Hydrocarbon exploration revenues estimated up to 3 million euros, SEE Energy News

 It is estimated that in 2020, the revenues from exploratory activities will amount to some 3 million euros.
 These include contracting fees of around 2.5 million euros and administrative fees of around 80,000 euros for each of the exploratory fields.
 Last year, the Croatian Government approved contracts for exploration and exploitation of hydrocarbons at a total of seven exploratory areas.
 Local governments will also generate revenues, and the amount of these will depend on the area of the approved exploratory field.